-The Environmental Protection Agency (EPA) is tasked with updating and regulating the use and servicing of refrigerants in order to provide protection for our ozone layer and the environment.
-When it comes to regulations such as EPA 608, businesses and HVAC/R technicians must keep in the loop in order to stay compliant.
-With recent changes in 2020, it is vital for you as a technician to achieve your proper EPA certification to provide service, as well as deliver updated information to best help your customers.
+The Environmental Protection Agency (EPA) is tasked with updating and regulating the use and servicing of refrigerants to provide protection for our ozone layer and the environment.
+When it comes to regulations such as EPA 608, businesses and HVAC/R technicians must stay compliant.
+With recent changes in 2020, you as a technician must achieve proper EPA certification to provide service, as well as deliver updated information to best help your customers.

-Mainstream Engineering Corporation and EPATest.com are here to provide complete instruction and insight when it comes to regulations such as EPA 608 and 609.
-We offer resources such as our free training software to help you prepare for your exam, as well as online and in-person testing to help you achieve certifications in Indoor Air Quality, R-410A, Green HVAC/R, and more.
+Mainstream Engineering Corporation and EPATest.com provide complete instruction and insight when it comes to EPA 608 and 609 regulations.
+We offer resources such as free training software to help you prepare for your exam, as well as online and in-person testing to help you achieve certifications in Indoor Air Quality, R-410A, Green HVAC/R, and more.

-Keep reading for a quick update to EPA 608’s 2020 regulations, and be sure to sign up with Mainstream Engineering so you can take your EPA test online!
+Keep reading for a quick update to the EPA 608 2020 regulations.
+Then sign up with Mainstream Engineering so you can take your EPA test online.

 Leak Rate Thresholds

-In an effort to better improve our ozone and the environment, the EPA has lowered their threshold for acceptable leak rates, which only includes ozone-depleting elements such as CFCs and HCFCs.
-The EPA’s recent updates include a revision stating that non-ozone depleting substances such as HFCs and HFOs are no longer subject to leak tests, repairs, and inspections.
+To improve our ozone and the environment, the EPA has lowered its threshold for acceptable leak rates, which only includes ozone-depleting elements such as CFCs and HCFCs.
+The EPA’s recent updates include a revision stating non-ozone-depleting substances such as HFCs and HFOs are no longer subject to leak tests, repairs, and inspections.

-Any rate exceeding the numbers below require action and follow-up by both the owner and HVAC technician to ensure that proper services have succeeded in reducing leakage.
+Any rate exceeding the following numbers requires action and follow-up by both the owner and HVAC technician to ensure proper services succeeded in reducing leakage.
 Recent EPA changes include the following based on your type of system:

 - Comfort cooling systems — Down from 15% to 10%